FrazNaveed/documentation-site/README.md

 To use them, prefix with `npm run`:
 - `dev`: Runs NextJS/Payload in development mode.
 Requires a Postgres DB running somewhere.
 - `db:up`: Starts Postgres in a Docker container accessible on the local network.
+- `db:import`: Will import a file named `dump.sql` from the project root to a running Postgres instance via Docker Compose.
 - `db:down`: Stops the Postgres Docker container.
 - `docker:clean`: Nukes the Postgres Docker container and removes the associated volume.
 This will delete your data!
 - `build`: Builds the NextJS/Payload app in production mode.
 Requires a Postgres DB running somewhere.